-A method for probabilistically determining the equivalence of two Boolean functions has been developed and presented.
+presented.
 We have combined the use of two notions; partial BDDs [16] and the computation of Haar spectral coefficients using a BDD as a HSD [9].
 The probabilistic framework has been derived for the equivalence checking problem.

-Preliminary experimental results indicate that this approach may be a viable alternative for equivalence checking of functions that are difficult to represent completely.
-Our experiments also indicate that this approach may be better in terms of required computational resources as compared to a repeated simulation approach.
+Experimental results indicate that this approach can be a viable alternative for equivalence checking of functions that are difficult to represent completely.
+The experiments also indicate that this approach can be better in terms of required computational resources as compared to a repeated simulation approach.